-The Lime Connect Fellowship Program Class of 2012 wraps up the symposium in New York
+The 2016 Lime Connect Fellowship Program wraps up a great symposium in NYC.

 • A current sophomore at a four-year university in the United States